JamesWilliam1977/InfiniteTalk/README.md

 ## 🔥 Latest News
+* Dec 16, 2025: 🚀 We are excited to announce the release of **[LongCat-Video-Avatar](https://github.com/MeiGen-AI/LongCat-Video-Avatar)**, a unified model that delivers expressive and highly dynamic audio-driven character animation, supporting native tasks including Audio-Text-to-Video, Audio-Text-Image-to-Video, and Video Continuation with seamless compatibility for both single-stream and multi-stream audio inputs.
+The release includes our Technical Report, [code](https://github.com/meituan-longcat/LongCat-Video), [model weights](https://huggingface.co/meituan-longcat/LongCat-Video-Avatar), and [project page](https://github.com/MeiGen-AI/LongCat-Video-Avatar).
 * August 19, 2025: We release the [Technique-Report](https://arxiv.org/abs/2508.14033) , weights, and code of **InfiniteTalk**.
 The Gradio and the [ComfyUI](https://github.com/MeiGen-AI/InfiniteTalk/tree/comfyui) branch have been released.
 * August 19, 2025: We release the [project page](https://meigen-ai.github.io/InfiniteTalk/) of **InfiniteTalk**